-Perth-based SSE blamed a “highly competitive” market after total customer accounts in the UK and Ireland dropped by 230,000 to 7.77 million in its first quarter to the end of June, from some eight million a year earlier.
+The Perth-based group blamed a “highly competitive” market after total customer accounts in the UK and Ireland dropped to 7.77 million in its first quarter to the end of June, from 8 million a year earlier.

-Meanwhile, Glasgow-based rival ScottishPower said it expects “fierce” competition in the energy supply market to continue “for the foreseeable future” as it revealed a 100,000 fall in customer numbers and a 76 per cent slump in profits at its generation and supply arm.
+Meanwhile, Glasgow-based rival ScottishPower also said it expects “fierce” competition in the energy supply market to continue “for the foreseeable future” as it revealed a 76 per cent slump in profits at its generation and supply arm and lower customer numbers.

 ScottishPower, owned by Spain’s Iberdrola, said underlying profits at the division tumbled to £48.8 million for the first six months of 2017, down from £205.9m a year earlier, which it blamed on milder weather conditions.